 At Kindy Dance Time, we believe learning dance should be FUN!
-Behind the scenes our programme has been carefully crafted to ensure little dancers are fully prepared for a life of purposeful movement.
-We provide strong foundations of dance, without harming little bodies, and we aim broaden the love of dance and music in young children by exposing them to a wide range of dance and music.
+Behind the scenes our program has been carefully crafted to ensure little dancers are fully prepared for a life of purposeful movement.
+We provide strong foundations of dance, without harming little bodies, and we aim to broaden the love of dance and music in young children by exposing them to a wide range of dance and music.
 Kindy Dance Time is the perfect introduction into the world of dance for toddlers and preschoolers!

 Caring For Little Bodies

 It is our belief that children under the age of five should be exposed to a learning environment that fosters their love of dance.